cyang0513/ChyaGrpcSvr/README.md

 # ChyaGrpc

-For CSG internal trainning and demo purpose only.

 Grpc example with C# .NET5.

 This is a demo of using GRPC as server in .NET 5 with C#.
 It's containerizd and can be hosted in ACR